Summer Reading Lists

 - Read, White and Whole by Rajani LaRocca

 Please choose a different assignment from the list below to complete for 3 out of the 4 books you

 read this summer (this includes the required book).

 - In keeping with the theme from our required book, establish pen-pal writing with someone in or outside of school, a friend who left our class years ago, for example.
 You may also write a series of letters about your life so far to your future adult self that you seal in envelopes addressed to you at the age of (?) and tuck them away in a shoebox not to be opened until you reach that chosen age.
 Think of it as a time capsule of letters of hopes and dreams, experiences, feelings, the wisdom you already possess, questions you hope to answer along your journey in life. (letters written to yourself would not be shared with classmates or with me)

-- As we did with Parzival, create a visual story map, but this time includes key quotes from the book that mark the important moments you have chosen to highlight on your story map.
+- Create a visual story map through drawing or painting, or another artistic medium, that documents the journey of a character in one of the books, highlighting various key moments and places, but this time include key quotes from the book that mark the important moments you have chosen to highlight on your story map.